 And as we mentioned, if there are more than two people talking, it’s going to be more challenging to follow what everyone is saying.

-What You Can Do to Better Understand Native English Speakers
+What You Can Do to Better Understand Other English Speakers

 So what can do to better understand native English speakers in these different contexts?